- Installation and setup

 How can I share my Google Contacts with other users?

-Follow these simple steps to share your Google Contacts with others using Shared Contacts Manager:
+Follow these simple steps to share your Google Contacts with others using Shared Contacts Dashboard: